jimmoffitt/audience-api-client-ruby/README.md

 Driven by command-line options, configuration settings, and the availability of input data files, this client helps manage a set of Audience API 'sessions'.
 Examples of these work sessions include:

++ Building Segments based on users that follow, have engaged with, or been impressed by a specified Twitter account.
 + Building Segments from collections of User IDs.
 + Having a collection of User IDs, building a Segment and an Audience, and querying that Audience in a single session.
 + Adding a new Segment to an existing Audience.